Nb-tst/glucose-to-weather/README.md

 # Test procedure:
 - in xDrip settings-> interapps settings enable webservice
 - install Gadgetbridge and connect your band/watch
+- Upload the watchface ( just open the file and Gadgebridge will manage it )
+- Build the application from @sasha42 source ( link is provided in the firs section ) using GadgetbridgeAPI.java and FirstFragment.java that you can find in this repo.
 - install the xDrip-Gb-gateway app and open it, press to get xDrip values
 - wait a few second for the values to be displayed on the watch ( the app search for new values every 20 seconds )